YidaZ/EC500_Heart_Health/README.md

 ####Heart health analysis

  Since this project is based on Kaggle, so the MRI images uploaded by user should follow the format of the data from Kaggle.
+It is something like: train/1/study/sax_50... .
+Your can name the top folder as whatever you like, which means it doesn't have to be train.
+But after that the standard format should followed, or you might not be able to get the right result.
 You can download the relevant data using this link:https://www.kaggle.com/c/second-annual-data-science-bowl/data.
  1. Orgnize all your MRI images in the folder following the format;
  2. Compress the folder and upload the zip file on the website；
  3. Click the button and wait for the analysis result.

-### Requirements

--  Building Website
-	- [x] Index page
-	- [x] Log in page
-	- [x] The home page of patient
-	- [x] The home page of doctor